-Marveta Yvonne Clark, Retired Educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in secondary education.
+Marveta Yvonne Clark, Retired Educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in elementary education.

 Since she was a young girl, Ms. Clark desired to be an educator in order to teach students that somebody cared for them no matter what they look, sound or dress like.
 Now retired from an exemplary career in education, she dedicated nearly four decades to teaching throughout the state of Pennsylvania.
 Most recently, Ms. Clark was a sixth grade teacher with the Philadelphia School District from 2003 to 2007 and an adjunct professor of Introduction to African American History at the University of the Arts from 2003 to 2006.
 Earlier, she gained experience as a teacher with the William Penn School District in Yeadon, Pennsylvania for 31 years, from 1969 to 2000.

 Ms. Clark received a Bachelor of Science from Cheyney State College, now known as Cheyney University of Pennsylvania, in 1969 and a Master of Education from Antioch College in Ohio in 1972.
 Additionally, in 2006, she earned a Writing for Children and Teenagers diploma from the Institute of Children’s Literature in Madison, Connecticut.
 Despite her retirement, she has served as a Sunday school teacher since 2003 and a mentor through Big Brothers Big Sisters since 2017.
 The editor-in-chief of Milestones Magazine, Ms. Clark is a gifted writer and enjoys writing poetry and stories for children, teenagers and adults in her spare time.